schoolofdata-ch/schoolofdata-ch.github.io/_posts/2016-12-14-Food-Data-Expedition.md

 frontpage: false
 ---

+**This Expedition has taken place and [a recap is available](https://schoolofdata-ch.github.io/2017/01/14/Food-Data-Expedition.html)!**

 <table>
 <tr><th>What:</th><td>Find and clean data sets dealing with food and make them available.
 Preparation for the <a href="http://food.opendata.ch">Open Food Hackdays</a>.</td></tr>
 <tr><th>When:</th><td>Saturday, January 14, 2017, 10:00 - 14:00</td></tr>